pursuecong/WinGNN/README.md

 ## Acknowledgement

-Our source code is built heavily based on the code of Roland (https://github.com/snap-stanford/roland)
+Our source code and data processing are built heavily based on the code of Roland (https://github.com/snap-stanford/roland).

+If you want to test additional data sets, you should follow the link provided in the paper to download.